kosall5220/sep10-freedom-project/blog/entry04.md

 While I was trying to use A-Frame to make a face, I had a hard time moving the pieces around.
 Instead of quitting out of frustration, I tried to see what I was doing wrong and I started to gain a better understanding on how to move the shapes.
 I chose to learn from my mistakes instead of giving up on using A-Frame.
 Embracing failure will be an important skill to have moving forward.

+---

+### Summary
+I am excited and ready to start the next step in the Engineering Design Process which is creating a prototype.

 [Previous](entry03.md) | [Next](entry05.md)